secondlife/lsl-definitions/README.md

 - **Technical users** who need authoritative LSL language reference
 - **Community contributors** improving LSL documentation

-## File Format

-The definitions are stored in YAML format with structured data describing all aspects of the LSL language specification.

 ## Contributing

 We welcome contributions that improve documentation, fix errors, and enhance tooltips.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.